-If my car’s GPS behaved like the typical budgeting app, it would stop working as soon as I took a wrong turn.
+If my GPS behaved like the typical budgeting app, it would stop working as soon as I took a wrong turn.

-You need a FORECAST
+You need a Thinking Budget … and a FORECAST

 On one hand, spreadsheets can perform the “what-if” calculations needed for steering future spending behavior back toward budgeting goals.
 However, just because spreadsheets can do this, it doesn’t mean it’s a good use of our time to use a spreadsheet for this repetitive drudgery.

 This isn’t rocket science, and we shouldn’t be poring over spreadsheets.
 Our budgeting app should be able to instantly provide the guidance we need to adjust our spending habits and get back on track.

 The goal is simple: A budget app that works–fully–for real people, which helps us navigate real-life spending events like unexpected expenses and spending mistakes which derail our budget plans; an app that respects our time by pulling its full weight in number-crunching and forecasting, and guides us through making the course corrections that are a natural part of our real financial world.

 Thinking Budget will work great for people at any stage of their financial journey, but it will be shine brightest for people with meaningful financial “texture,” those who simultaneously juggle hefty mortgages, saving for college tuition, reducing debts, saving for vacations, car repairs, kid braces, home repairs, medical expenses.